shivangee-sabharwal/Restaurant_Management_System/README.md

 # Restaurant_Management_System

+## Table of Contents
+1. Background
+2. Usage
+3. How to Contribute
+4. How to execute the project
+5. Contributors

 ## Background

 The application is a Java based Online Restaurant Management application that allows the users to Show menu, Create Orders and manage new employees/staff, menu.